Complexity guarantees and polling strategies for Riemannian direct-search methods: Choosing poll directions on a Riemannian manifold

 \begin{definition} Let $\D$ be a PSS of the ambient space $\R^n$ for $\M$.
 Consider the family

 where $\fP_x(\D)$ is given by~\eqref{eq:projPSSTxM} for every $x \in \M$.
 The family~\eqref{eq:projPSSM} defines a PSS of $\M$ called \emph{projected PSS} induced by $\D$. \end{definition}

 Proposition~\ref{prop:projPSSTxM} implies that any PSS of $\M$ built through~\eqref{eq:projPSSM} from a PSS $\D$ satisfies $\cm_\M \left( \PM(\D) \right)\geq \cm(\D)$.
-For instance, using the PSS $\D^{}$ defined in $\R^n$, one can build a family $\pssaproj{}{}$ that is a PSS of $\M$ with $\cm_\M \left(\pssaproj{}{}\right) \ge \tfrac{1}{\sqrt{n}}$.
+For instance, using the PSS $\pssa$ defined in $\R^n$, one can build a family $\pssaproj{}{}$ that is a PSS of $\M$ with $\cm_\M \left(\pssaproj{}{}\right) \ge \tfrac{1}{\sqrt{n}}$.

-\begin{remark} The cosine measure of a projected PSS $\fP_x(\D)$ differs from the cosine measure of $\D$ relative to the tangent space $\T_x\M$ recently proposed by Audet et al.~\cite{CAudet_WHare_GJarryBolduc_2025}.
+\begin{remark} The cosine measure of a projected PSS $\fP_x(\D)$ may differ from the cosine measure of $\D$ relative to the tangent space $\T_x\M$ recently proposed by Audet et al.~\cite{CAudet_WHare_GJarryBolduc_2025}.
 Indeed, all directions in $\fP_x(\D)$ are normalized, thus our cosine measure~\eqref{eq:cm_TxM} of $\fP_x(\D)$ only depends on the directions of the projections of the vectors in $\D$.
-On the contrary, the cosine measure of $\D$ relative to the tangent space $\T_x\M$ would depend on those norms. \end{remark}
+On the contrary, the cosine measure of $\D$ relative to the tangent space $\T_x\M$ would depend on those norms.
+Normalizing projections in~\eqref{eq:projPSSTxM} ensures that even directions nearly orthogonal to the tangent space can significantly contribute to positively spanning the tangent space. \end{remark}

 Projected PSSs were used in Kungurstev et al.~\cite{VKungurtsev_FRinaldi_DZeffiro_2024} in their numerical experiments, for which the ambient space could always be viewed as $\R^n$ for some $n$, and projection was straightforward or provided through existing manifold optimization packages.
 Note, however, that projections from the ambient space are not always easy to compute.
 In addition, using projected PSSs generally leads to sets with more vectors than in the intrinsic setting, without guarantees that the resulting set will possess a good cosine measure in $\T_x\M$.